Internal Medicine

 About the Program

-We welcome you to Stony Brook Southampton Hospital Internal Medicine Residency Program and are pleased with your interest in learning more about us.
-The mission of our program is to create medical leaders with a commitment to both life-long learning as well as the ideals of Social Medicine.
+I’d like to welcome you to Stony Brook Southampton Hospital's Internal Medicine Residency Program and am grateful for your interest in learning more about us.
+The mission of our program is to create medical leaders with a commitment to both life-long learning, as well as a strong foundation and understanding of the ideals of Social Medicine.
 We employ the principles of evidence-based medicine and translate this into providing excellent medical care to our patients.
-We emphasize the role of the physician as a leader and place a premium on developing thorough approaches to the care of our patients in both the office and the hospital.
+We emphasize the role of our physicians as leaders and place a premium on developing thorough approaches to the care of our patients in both the hospital and office setting.

-The Internal Medicine Residency Program focuses on comprehensive training in inpatient and outpatient general medicine, and Intensive Care medicine, while also providing exposure to all medicine subspecialties.
-Unique opportunities in further specialized fields are available at Stony Brook University Hospital, which allows for exclusive educational opportunities.
-Outpatient clinic duties are provided with half day sessions once a week to meet ACGME requirements and prepare residents for community care.
+The Internal Medicine Residency Program focuses on comprehensive training in inpatient and outpatient general medicine, intensive care medicine, while also providing exposure to all medicine subspecialties.
+Further learning opportunities in specialized internal medicine fields are available at Stony Brook University Hospital, which allows for additional educational training in these areas.
+Outpatient clinic duties include half day sessions once a week as well as an additional 12 weeks of dedicated outpatient general medicine clinic time to ensure that our graduating residents are fully prepared to practice primary care medicine if they choose not to pursue a fellowship.
+Due to our affiliation with Stony Brook University Hospital, we're able to offer the learning opportunities of a large university-based hospital and level 1 trauma center, while allowing our residents to work in a smaller, close-knit community hospital.

-The Program is located on the eastern end of Long Island, close to top-rated beaches and natural beauty with easy access to airports and the New York metropolitan area.
+The Program is located on the eastern end of Long Island, close to top-rated beaches, surrounded by natural beauty with easy access to airports and the New York metropolitan area.
 Southampton is a paradise for those who love the outdoors and watersports.
 The east end of Long Island is perfect for activities including boating, swimming, windsurfing, waterskiing, fishing, hiking, cycling, and golfing.

 Program Director